flowx-ai/docs-flowx/docs/platform-deep-dive/plugins/custom-plugins/task-management/using-allocation-rules.md

 # Using allocation rules

-Allocation rules are meant to define when tasks should be auto-assigned to users when they reach a [swimlane](../../../user-roles-management/swimlanes.md) that has a specific role configured (for example, specific tasks will be assigned fo_r_ the _front office_ and specific tasks for the _back office_ only).
+Allocation rules are meant to define when tasks should be auto-assigned to users when they reach a [swimlane](../../../user-roles-management/swimlanes.md) that has a specific role configured (for example, specific tasks will be assigned for the _front office_ and specific tasks for the _back office_ only).

 ![](../../../img/allocation_rules.png)